photostructure/mkver/README.md

 It also creates a [SemVer-compatible `release` tag](https://semver.org/#spec-item-10) in the format `${version}+${YYYYMMDDhhmmss of gitDate}`, and a `gitDate` `Date` instance representing when the last git commit occurred.

+## Module Format

+`mkver` itself is distributed as a CommonJS package to ensure maximum compatibility across different Node.js environments and platforms.
+While the tool internally uses ES modules during development, the distributed package uses CommonJS to avoid compatibility issues that can arise with ESM on certain platforms (particularly Windows).

+However, `mkver` generates output files in whatever format you need:
+- TypeScript (`.ts`) with ES module exports
+- ES modules (`.mjs`) with ES module exports
+- CommonJS (`.js` or `.cjs`) with CommonJS exports

+The output format is determined solely by the file extension you specify.

 ## Installation

 ### Step 1: Add `mkver` to your package.json